input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 3. `cargo machete` - Checking for Unused Dependencies.
 4. `cargo deny check` - Checking for Supply Chain Issues.

-As it was mentioned above it validates configuration files as `.cargo/config.toml`, `rustfmt.toml`, `.config/nextest.toml`, `clippy.toml`, `deny.toml`
+As it was mentioned above, it validates configuration files as `.cargo/config.toml`, `rustfmt.toml`, `.config/nextest.toml`, `clippy.toml`, `deny.toml`
 to be the same as defined in `earthly/rust/stdcfgs` directory of the `catalyst-ci` repo.
-So when you are going to setup a new Rust project copy these configuration files described above to the appropriate location of your Rust project.
+So when you are going to setup a new Rust project, copy these configuration files described above to the appropriate location of your Rust project.

 Another target as `all-hosts-check` just invokes `check` with the specified `--platform`.
-It is needed for the local development to double check that everything is works for different platforms.
+It is needed for the local development to double check that everything works for different platforms.
-It is important to define a `linux` target platform with a proper cpu architecture for the Rust project when you are building it inside Docker and check the build process with different scenarios.
+It is important to define a `linux` target platform with a proper CPU architecture for the Rust project when you are building it inside Docker and check the build process with different scenarios.
-The same approach we will see for the another targets of this guide.
+The same approach will be seen in other targets throughout this guide.

 ### Build